human-again/invictus-prototype/SECURITY.md

 ### ✅ Best Practices

 - **Never commit `.env` files** - They are already in `.gitignore`
-- **Use platform secrets management** - Vercel, Railway, Render all provide secure secret storage
+- **Use platform secrets management** - Vercel, Railway, Fly.io all provide secure secret storage
 - **Rotate keys regularly** - Especially API keys and secrets
 - **Use different keys for dev/staging/prod** - Never reuse production keys in development
 - **Limit access** - Only grant access to secrets to necessary team members